 Clinical and Translational Science Activities

-The Clinical and Translational Science Awards (CTSA) program, part of the NCATS Division of Clinical Innovation, supports a national consortium of medical research institutions working to improve the way clinical and translational research is conducted nationwide.
+The Clinical and Translational Science Awards (CTSA) program supports a national consortium of medical research institutions working to improve the way clinical and translational research is conducted nationwide.
 CTSA institutions support innovative multidisciplinary team science, train investigators in clinical research, and foster dynamic research partnerships and collaborations to accelerate the translation of basic science into clinical treatments and improved patient health.

 Rare Diseases Research and Therapeutics

 There are several thousand rare diseases, of which only a few hundred have any treatments available.
 NCATS' research in this area fills critical gaps in the field of translation because rare disease research often garners little interest from the private sector.
 NCATS' Office of Rare Diseases Research coordinates and supports research on rare diseases at NIH, including through the Genetic and Rare Diseases Information Center, the Global Rare Diseases Patient Registry Data Repository, and the Rare Diseases Clinical Research Network.
 The Bridging Interventional Development Gaps program provides successful applicants developing therapeutic agents with access to critical resources in support of pre-clinical studies.
 The Therapeutics for Rare and Neglected Diseases program encourages the development of new drugs for rare and neglected diseases.

 Re-engineering Translational Sciences